 Protection of depositors

-Under the Deposit Institutions and Deposit Protection Act, money deposited with an authorized deposit institution will, under certain conditions, be reimbursed by the AMF if the institution becomes bankrupt.
-Such deposit protection is automatic and provided at no cost.
-The deposit institutions supervised by the AMF are financial services cooperatives (including Desjardins Group), certain trust and savings companies, and insurers incorporated under Québec laws.
+Under the Deposit Institutions and Deposit Protection Act, money deposited with an authorized deposit institution will, under certain conditions, be repaid by the AMF if the institution becomes bankrupt.
+Such deposit protection is automatic and provided at no cost to the depositors.
+The deposit institutions authorized by the AMF are financial services cooperatives (caisses), savings companies, most trust companies, and certain insurers.

 Distribution of financial products and services